mroman42/mikrokosmos/paper/paper.md

 *Figure 1.
 An example Gentzen diagram of a proof on intuitionistic logic.*

-The latest release of the interpreter can be installed via `stack` or `cabal` and the documentation can be found at [https://mroman42.github.io/mikrokosmos/], where usage instructions for the Jupyter kernel and Javascript web application can be found.
+The latest release of the interpreter can be installed via `stack` or `cabal` and the documentation can be found in [https://mroman42.github.io/mikrokosmos/], where usage instructions for the Jupyter kernel installation and Javascript web application can be found.

 # Statement of need

-When teaching the logical structure of the lambda-calculus, it is common to make the students evaluate lambda terms by hand.
-This approach seems neccessary on the first stages of the learning proccess, but makes it very tedious to study complex terms.
-Just as we would never teach the C programming language making students execute big programs by hand, it makes sense to provide an interpreter and a programming environment allowing the students to explore lambda calculus without having to worry about the details and focusing on the big picture.
-Because of this, there is a need for a lambda calculus interpreter.
-Untyped lambda calculus interpreters are common, but they are usually developed as programming exercises, and only provide ascetic interpreters lacking any didactic features.
+When teaching the logical structure of lambda-calculus, it is common to ask the students evaluate lambda terms by hand.
+This approach seems neccessary on the first stages of the learning proccess, but turns out to be very tedious while dealing with complex terms.
+Just as one would never teach C programming language by making students execute big programs by hand, it makes sense to provide an interpreter and a programming environment allowing the students to explore lambda-calculus without having to worry about the details and focusing on the big picture.
+Because of this, there is a need for a lambda-calculus interpreter.
+Untyped lambda-calculus interpreters are common, but they are usually developed as programming exercises, and only provide ascetic interpreters lacking any didactic features.
 Mikrokosmos addresses the need for an educational interpreter with multiple ways